HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;d=\sqrt{x^2+y^2+z^2}" title="\Large depth_define" />

+**This branch uses opencv totally on CPU.
+If you need to speed up the image undistort step by using OpenCV with CUDA, please checkout to master branch**

 ## 1.0 Prerequisites
 + **Ubuntu** and **ROS**

-We recommend Ubuntu 16.04 with ROS Kinect.
-To run on ROS Indigo and Ubuntu 14.04, the code needs to be changed because ROS Indigo uses OpenCV 2.4.
-A future update will solve the problem.
+Both Ubuntu 16.04 with ROS Kinect and Ubuntu 14.04 with ROS Indigo is ok.

 + **CUDA**